-POLAND – The metropolitan area made of Gdansk, Gdynia, and Sopot in Pomerania has officially become Tricity only around 10 years ago, making 3 apparently different cities become what they are today.
+POLAND – The metropolitan area made of Gdansk, Gdynia, and Sopot in Pomerania has officially become known as Tricity only around 10 years ago, making 3 apparently different cities become what they are today.

-Some see it as the big brother of the 3 cities because this is the mature, responsible entity, where you go to the university, have your first job and basically take your first steps into adulthood.
+Some see the city of Gdansk as the big brother of the 3 cities because this is the mature, responsible entity, where you go to the university, have your first job and basically take your first steps into adulthood.
 I found it a fascinating city filled with history, small chic streets and great food.

 Get to know the history

 First things first, let’s start with the origin of the place.
 If you are a history buff, chances are you already heard of Gdansk, the magical harbor city with 1,000 years of tumultuous history that I am sure still has a lot of unspoken tales.

 This is the place where WWII started, causing them to lose most of the original city structures.
 But that doesn’t mean it is still a city in ruins because Gdansk is far from that.
 You will find a modern, beautiful and captivating city that still exudes history, giving you small glimpses of the past.
 And what a marvellous sight it is!

 With the eyes wide open, a day in the city takes you through colourful buildings of very different sizes, window fronted stores packed with amber jewellery, all the while walking on the history-filled pavement stones in the harmonious songs of the seagulls.

 Start with the Old Town, and be sure to catch the view of the city from above in Saint Mary’s Cathedral.
 Don’t get discouraged by the 400 steps in the Saint Mary Cathedral because for a small fee you can even grab the elevator to the top.